minasyan/unstable-momentum/README.md

-# unstable-momentum
+# 6.883 Spring '18 Project
-Stability of momentum-based gradient methods in deep learning
+Stability of Momentum-Based Gradient Methods in Deep Learning